prashanta/prashanta.github.com/src/index.md

 layout: home.html
 ---

-This is a fucking landing page!
+This is a  landing page!